theandreblaze/funbits/notes.md

 + __As patterns__ allow the capture (into variables) of sub-patterns using the syntax: `case ["parse_as", ("json" | "yaml" | "html")] as output: result = parse_as(output)` where there are multiple options available for the expected kind out of output.
 + __Guards__ are conditionals used within `case` comparisons as a final means of ascertaining the validity of the comparison pattern.
 They are implemented using `if` keywords.
 Eg: `case ["do_action", target] if target in accepted_targets` where the `accepted_targets` capture pattern is a previously established sequence of acceptable targets to carry out this operation on.

+Okay, so capture patters cant be used more than once in Python match statements?
+Looks like I know what I'll spend this weekend researching!
+Knowing the Python folks, there's a good reason for this, and I'm probably spoiled from writing strongly typed languages and showering myself in all that Rust goodness.